 What is student health insurance?

 Most colleges and universities require their students to carry health insurance coverage — and even if they don’t, having health coverage is essential.
-Most schools offer health plans for their students, but traditionally, those plans included low lifetime and annual benefit maximums, and benefits that weren’t particularly comprehensive.
+Most schools offer health plans for their students, but before the Affordable Care Act (ACA), those plans included low lifetime and annual benefit maximums, and benefits that weren’t particularly comprehensive.
 That changed with the ACA, however.

 Student health insurance marketed by the university is not the only option, though.
 Students may opt instead to remain on their parents’ plan through age 26, or seek coverage through an employer’s plan if they have a job that offers health coverage.